prio-data/views_pipeline/documentation/pipeline_documentation.md

 Third, **artifacts** sub-folder contains model_metadata_dict.py (stores model metadata); model_train_partition.pth (for offline validation), model_test_partition.pth (for offline testing); and model_forecasting.pth (for online forecasting).

-*Question: What ex*

 Fourth, there is a **notebook** sub-folder where experimentation can go.
-All other code in the repository is in .py format.
+All other code in the repository is in python script format.

-Fifth, in the **reports** sub-folder we include internal and external dissemination material (if applicable) for the specific model
+Fifth, in the **reports** sub-folder we include internal and external dissemination material (if applicable) for the specific model.

 # Pipeline Components